carlossalasamper/inversiland/README.md

 unbindAll(): void
 ```

-> ⚠️ For the moment the `getImported()` function will return a single value or an array depending on how many providers with the same `ServiceIdentifier` have been imported into the module.
->
-> So `getImported()` and `getAllImported()` will return the same list of services when more than one service with the same identifier is bound.
->
-> However, we do not rule out that this API changes in the future.

 ### Injection

 When injecting the dependencies, either as a parameter in the constructor of a class, or as a property of the class, we have to use 2 sets of decorators that we have prepared.